THE REPTILES OF AUSTRALIA - PYTHONS

 (Morelia spilota variegata)

-As most captive Northwestern Carpet Pythons come from the general area around Darwin, they are usually referred to as "Darwin Carpets" in the Pet trade, however the subspecies occurs in Western Australia and Queensland as well as a large area of Northern Territory and New Guinea.
+As most captive Northern Carpet Pythons come from the general area around Darwin, they are usually referred to as "Darwin Carpets" in the Pet trade, however the subspecies occurs in Western Australia and Queensland as well as a large area of Northern Territory and New Guinea.

 Note that The Papuan Carpet Python is also currently known as Morelia spilota variegata but is sometimes referred to as Morelia spilota harrisoni